Latin declension: Second-declension -ius and -ium nouns

 There is no contraction of -iī(s) in plural forms and in the locative.

 In the older language, nouns ending with -vus, -quus and -vum take o rather than u in the nominative and accusative singular.
 For example, servus, servī ('slave') could be servos, accusative servom.

 Second-declension -r nouns

 Some masculine nouns of the second declension end in -er or -ir in the nominative singular.
 The declension of these nouns is identical to that of the regular second declension, except for the lack of suffix in the nominative and vocative singular.

-Some (but not all) nouns in -er drop the e genitive and other cases.
+Some (but not all) nouns in -er drop the e in the genitive and other cases.
 For example, socer, socerī ('father-in-law') keeps its e.
 However, the noun magister, magistrī ('(school)master') drops its e in the genitive singular.

 For declension tables of second-declension nouns, see the corresponding Wiktionary appendix.

 The vocative puere is found but only in Plautus.
 The genitive plural virum is found in poetry.